zxc916684603/ecs/intl.en-US/Instances/Instance purchasing options/Reserved Instances/Purchase a Reserved Instance.md

         The Reserved Instance can match the specified count of Pay-As-You-Go instances with the specified Instance Type.
 For example, if the Instance Type is ecs.g5.large and Reserved Instance Count is 3, the Reserved Instance can match 3 Pay-As-You-Go instances with Instance Type as ecs.g5.large.

-7. Read and confirm that you agree to the *Reserved Instance Service Agreement*, and then click **Buy**.
+7. Read and confirm that you agree to the *ECS Service Level Agreement*, and then click **Buy**.
 8. In the confirmation dialog box, confirm the parameters, and then click **Create Order**.
 9. Confirm the payment information, and then click **Pay**.

 ## What to do next {#section_mdh_vyj_ggb .section}

 After you have successfully purchased an RI, you can immediately benefit from the billing discount when the RI matches one or more Pay-As-You-Go instances.
-You can also[Manage Reserved Instances](reseller.en-US/Instances/Instance purchasing options/Reserved Instances/Manage Reserved Instances.md#) to quickly adjust to any changes made to your Pay-As-You-Go instances.
+You can also [Manage Reserved Instances](reseller.en-US/Instances/Instance purchasing options/Reserved Instances/Manage Reserved Instances.md#) to quickly adjust to any changes made to your Pay-As-You-Go instances.